Petit Porcini

 View from above, 2 plates with a folded Oat milk French crêpes, a jar of jam and a pink dish towel.

 PSSST!
 Did you see?
-I could not resist spreading some of my Red Currant Jam on these babies!
+I could not resist spreading some of my Red Currant Jam on these babies like I had done my braided brioche!
 This Oat Milk French Crêpes recipe is prepared without any sugar so you can treat yourself with the topping!

 ☕ More Dairy-free Brunch and Breakfast Recipes